firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-26:12">My foot standeth in an even place: in the congregations will I bless the LORD.</p>

-<p id="psa-27:1"><A Psalm of David.> The LORD is my light and my salvation; whom shall I fear? the LORD is the strength of my life; of whom shall I be afraid?</p>
+<p id="psa-27:1">The LORD is my light and my salvation; whom shall I fear? the LORD is the strength of my life; of whom shall I be afraid?</p>

 <p id="psa-27:2">When the wicked, even mine enemies and my foes, came upon me to eat up my flesh, they stumbled and fell.</p>